mythicmc/peridot/README.md

 ## Commands

 - `peridot status` / `peridot state`: Displays the current status of the configured Minecraft servers, comparing the current state of the server files with the desired state defined in Peridot's configuration.
-- `peridot apply`: Applies the desired state of the Minecraft servers based on the configuration and repository data.
+- `peridot apply`: Applies the desired state, specified in Peridot's configuration and repository data, to the Minecraft server files on-disk.

 ## Architecture